dd32/td-gh-ex/README.txt

 would be

 /whereever-your-wordpress-installation-is/wp-content/plugins/wp-pagenavi/
-/whereever-your-wordpress-installation-is/wp-content/plugins/related-posts.php
-/whereever-your-wordpress-installation-is/wp-content/plugins/related-posts-readme-first.txt
 /whereever-your-wordpress-installation-is/wp-content/plugins/subscribe-to-comments.php

-7) Now you've uploaded the 3 plugins "WP-Pagenavi", "Related Posts" & "Subscribe To Comments".
+7) Now you've uploaded the 2 plugins "WP-Pagenavi" & "Subscribe To Comments".
 The remaining plugins "WP-Print" and "WP-Email" are different for almost each WP version.
 Make sure that you upload the right directories depending on your WordPress version.